 Elroy flees from these self-proclaimed influencers, his dignity still intact.
 But overall the night has been a bust.
-For the rest of the evening, he finds himself making mostly small talk, mostly about sports and TV, and mostly with other men.
+For the rest of the evening, he finds himself making small talk about sports and TV with other men.
 It seems like everyone at the event wants to sell something, but no one’s buying.

 The next day at work, Elroy’s cubicle-mate asks him how the event went.
 Not wanting to make his night sound like a complete waste of time and money, Elroy proudly shows the business cards he collected.
 “Two women gave me their numbers!”

 His friend looks at the card from the conference lady and proclaims, “Dude, you got Elena Elaine’s number?!”